digidem/digital-democracy.org/_posts/blog/2018-08-05-indigenous-peoples-day.md

 **Something you want to share with us:** I have heard many songs from the women in villages throughout Waorani lands who sing when we arrive, and talk about people who have come from afar.
 I don’t know the words exactly but one song tells of a parrot that is flying from a really long way away towards our green territory.
 It stretches its wings wide like a condor and eventually arrives.
 The parrot sits on a branch and sings, and starts building a nest, and then later its babies are born.
 This is how people talk about people arriving from Digital Democracy and bringing the technology.
 It’s a really long song, one of many that I have heard different women sing.

+Other resources: Blog on AC site - Mexico article - read about mapping work Dd blog.

 ---